NickB-26/SPLUNK-Project/README.md

 ### Example query — single-value visualisation

-SPL also supports aggregation functions like `avg()` for single-value summaries — useful for KPIs or dashboard tiles:
+SPL also supports aggregation functions like `avg()` for single-value summaries — handy for KPI tiles on a dashboard:

 ```spl
 source="WinEventLog:Security" date_second=55 | timechart avg(RecordNumber)